jbunds801/Advanced-Ecomm-Firebase/README.md

 # Advanced Ecommerce Store using React, TypeScript, and Redux, and Firestore/Firebase.

 This project builds on the previous project, "Advanced Ecomm Store", but focuses on use Firebase for authentication and replaced the Fakestore API with my Firestore database.
+Created custom hooks and mplemented Error handling with try/catch blocks.

 ## Key features